leodeslf/leaf/summs/ux/ux-foundations-ixd/a_model_of_psychology_and_ixd.md

 ## Why psychology?

-Understading how people feel, think, understand the information, and make decisions, can help us generate better ideas and solutions and help us craft and deliver better experiences.
+Understanding how people feel, think, understand the information, and make decisions, can help us generate better ideas and solutions and help us craft and deliver better experiences.

 The core model is:

-* Discover (study and insigts) [this course]
+* Discover (study and insights) [this course]
 * Craft (design and prototype) [this course]
 * Deliver (develop and measure)
 * Improve (iterate and optimize)